menu

 Overview

 Greene is a very small village located in the state of New York.
 With a population of 1,457 people and just one neighborhood, Greene is the 684th largest community in New York.
-Greene has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Greene was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce